-Three years after the end of the tax year they pay records relate to Statutory sick pay records Three years after the end of the tax year they relate to Working time Two years from date on which they were made National minimum wage records Three years after the end of the pay reference period following the one that the records cover Retirement benefits schemes - notifiable events, eg relating to incapacity Six years from the end of the scheme year in which the event took place Application forms/interview notes for unsuccessful candidates One year Health and safety records of consultations Permanently Parental leave taken Five years from birth/adoption, or until child is 18 if disabled Pensioners' records 12 years after benefit ceases Disciplinary, working time and training records Six years after employment ceases Redundancy details Six years from date of redundancy Senior executives' records Permanently for historical purposes Trade union agreements Ten years after ceasing to be effective Minutes of trustee/work council meetings Permanently 'Right to work' documents Two years after employment ceases
+Lav Record Statutory retention period Accident reports Three years after date of last entry.
+There are rules on recording incidents involving hazardous substances.
+Payroll records At least three years after the end of the tax year they relate to Statutory maternity, adoption and paternity pay records Three years after the end of the tax year they relate to Statutory sick pay records Three years after the end of the tax year they relate to Working time Two years from date on which they were made National minimum wage records Three years after the end of the pay reference period following the one that the records cover Retirement benefits schemes - notifiable events, eg relating to incapacity Six years from the end of the scheme year in which the event took place Application forms/interview notes for unsuccessful candidates One year Health and safety records of consultations Permanently Parental leave taken Five years from birth/adoption, or until child is 18 if disabled Pensioners' records 12 years after benefit ceases Disciplinary, working time and training records Six years after employment ceases Redundancy details Six years from date of redundancy Senior executives' records Permanently for historical purposes Trade union agreements Ten years after ceasing to be effective Minutes of trustee/work council meetings Permanently 'Right to work' documents Two years after employment ceases effectively.
+Where possible, data on employees and former employees should be made anonymous before disposal.

 The Regulation requires that data should not be retained any longer than is necessary for a particular purpose.
-When data is no longer required it should be disposed of securely and effectively.
-Where possible, data on employees and former employees should be made anonymous before disposal.
+When data is no longer required it should be disposed of securely and